sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 The Sharetribe Web Template is a customizable marketplace web application built on top of the Sharetribe APIs.
 It is a great starting point for building any type of marketplace, whether it is about rentals, services, products, or something else.
-You can configure the Template without coding, then host the code to launch and add custom features.
+You can configure and launch your marketplace without coding, then host the template code to add custom features.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2gOM61b8LJM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>